puzzle/ansible-training/content/en/docs/03/_index.en.md

 ansible web -i hosts -b -m dnf -a "name=httpd state=absent"
 ```
 {{% /details %}}

+### Task 7

+Complete the next steps using ansible ad hoc commands:

+* Create a file `/home/ansible/testfile.txt` on node2.
+* Paste some custom text into the file using the `copy` module.
+* Remove the file with an ad hoc command.

 {{% details title="Solution Task 7" %}}
 Possible solution 1: